Cesar Barone: Early life and criminal activity

 While awaiting trial for the burglary charges, Rode was accused of severely beating up his 70-year-old grandmother, Mattie Marino.
 According to Marino's account, on April 12, 1980, Rode visited her to borrow a spool of white thread.
 At first, he acted normally and kissed her on the cheek, but then he supposedly started acting out.
 When she attempted to calm him down, he started choking and beating her with a rolling pin, smiling throughout the entire ordeal.
 After he was done, Rode stole $10 and fled the apartment.

-Rode was eventually put on trial for the attempted murder, where Marino reiterated her belief that he was responsible, but surmized that "something in [him] had snapped".
+Rode was eventually put on trial for the attempted murder, where Marino reiterated her belief that he was responsible, but surmised that "something in [him] had snapped".
 Despite her assertions that her grandson was the assailant, Rode was eventually acquitted due to lack of evidence, as his defense attorney Bruce Lincoln convinced the jury that the true culprit might have been an unrelated burglar and emphasizing on the idea that it was very unlikely a blood relative would carry out such a vicious attack against their own grandmother.
 Shortly after his acquittal, Rode was convicted of the burglary charges and imprisoned at the Baker Correctional Institution.

 On July 9, 1982, Rode escaped from prison, but was recaptured a day later and had an extra year added to his sentence.
 He was then transferred to the Cross City Correctional Institution, where he was soon cited for battery against a law enforcement officer.
 He was then moved yet again to the Florida State Prison, where he shared a cell with Ted Bundy, a fact which he often boasted about to other prisoners.
-Decades later, an investigator who would help investigate Rode's later crimes suspected that the young criminal might have asked Bundy for advice on how to avoid getting caught, and even suggested that Bundy provided Rode with a singles newspaper so he can date women, through which he later met and married his wife, Kathi Scarbrough.
+Decades later, an investigator who would help investigate Rode's later crimes suspected that the young criminal might have asked Bundy for advice on how to avoid getting caught, and even suggested that Bundy provided Rode with a singles newspaper so he could date women, through which he later met and married his wife, Kathi Scarbrough.

 Later criminal activity

 Army service

 After his release in 1987, Rode started going by the name "Cesar Francesco Barone" – it is unclear if he legally changed his name or this was just an alias.
 Barone decided on this name because he was enamored with Italian gangsters.
 He then moved to the Northwestern United States, where, in late 1988, he enlisted in the United States Army and was transferred for basic training in Fort Benning, Georgia.
-He convinced his recruiters that he had studied for two years at the Indian River State College, allowing him to be admitted in this way.
+He convinced his recruiters that he had studied for two years at Indian River State College, allowing him to be admitted in this way.

 When he completed basic training, Barone was moved to Fort Lewis, Washington on June 22, 1989, where he was a member of the 75th Ranger Regiment's B Company 2nd Battalion.
 In December of that year, the Battalion was dispatched to Panama to take part in the overthrowing of the Noriega government.